brentthayer1/capstone1/README.md

 ## Conclusion

-Even though the correlation between popularity and every attribute is statistically significant, one has to wonder about the practical significance.
+Even though the correlation between popularity and every attribute is statistically significant, I wondered about the practical significance.
 The correlation between loudness and popularity stands out the most.
 I am also interested in the time aspect of a song.
 I know that people have a short attention span, and was assuming I would see more of a correlation between popularity increasing as a song's length was shorter.

-To better a song's chance of being popular on Spotify, the main area of interest is maximizing the overall loudness.
-The more energy and danceable a song is will also increase it's chances of becoming popular.
+## Further Exploration

 I hope to further investigate the relationships between loudness, danceability, energy and tempo.
 These four attributes seem like they all work together in some way.

+I also hope to pull in some data on possibly location of where common listeners are located.
+I think it would be interesting to see how different parts of the country prefer their music.

+## References

 ![scatter_matrix](/images/scatter_matrix.png)